jaxdaddy/prompt_compare_app/README.md

 ### Features

 *   **Tabbed Interface:** The UI is organized into two tabs for easy navigation:
-    *   **Comparison View:** Displays a side-by-side comparison of key metrics (reading level, word count, relevance scores) for Summary A and Summary B for a selected run.
+    *   **Comparison View:** Displays a side-by-side comparison of all key metrics, including reading level, word count, relevance scores, and the new detailed evaluation scores from the `summary_evaluator` module.
-    *   **Metrics Graph View:** Shows interactive line charts displaying the trend of selected metrics over time.
+    *   **Metrics Graph View:** Shows interactive line charts displaying the trend of selected metrics over time, including all the new evaluation scores.
 *   **Run History:** View a list of all previous application runs in the sidebar.
 *   **Data Refresh:** A "Refresh Data" button allows you to load the latest runs from the database without restarting the application.